Dr. Jordan Cox

 Dr. Jingbai Li

-Daniel is a first-year graduate student from Stony Brook, New York.
+Daniel is a second-year graduate student from Stony Brook, New York.
 He earned a Bachelor’s degree from SUNY Binghamton in 2018.
 He is using quantum mechanical calculations to optimize the geometries and determine the photophysical properties of novel contorted heterocyclic polyaromatic hydrocarbons.
-Dan is extending these findings to covalent organic frameworks for applications in photovoltaics and heterogeneous catalysis.
+Dan is extending these findings to covalent organic frameworks for applications in photovoltaics and heterogeneous catalysis. s

 Biruk is an undergraduate Chemistry major using machine learning and computational chemistry to predict the properties or organocatalysts.
 He is developing molecular descriptors to train machine learning models to accurately predict intermolecular interactions.
 He is taking a big-data approach to build a dataset go ground-and-excited-state structures for π-conjugated systems.